-The SPE charge templates were extracted for each IceCube season independently to investigate the time dependence of the fit parameters.
-For every DOM in the detector, the change over time of each fit parameter (excluding $Exp_1$ ) was calculated.
+The SPE charge templates were extracted for each IceCube season independently so to investigate the time dependence of the fit parameters.
+For every DOM in the detector, the change over time of each fit parameter (excluding Exp1) was calculated.
 Fig. 9 shows the change in a given fit parameter, relative to the mean value, per year.
-The measured distribution was found to be consistent with statistically scrambling the yearly measurements.
-The average of each fit parameters are found to deviate less than 0.1%, which is in agreement with the stability checks performed in Ref.
-[8].
-This observation holds for the individual subset of DOMs with different hardware configurations as well.
+The measured distributions were found to be consistent with randomly scrambling the order of each seasonal measurement.
+The largest deviation was found to be average of each fit parameters are found to deviate less than 0.1%, which is in agreement with the stability checks performed in Ref.
+[9].
+This observation holds for the individual subsets of DOMs with different hardware configurations as well.